 A VPN (Virtual Private Network) is a powerful and essential security tool for all home or office PCs.
 Equally as important as your Monitor, Keyboard and mouse a VPN is a must for everyone who uses the internet on their computer.
 A VPN is used to keep your valuable data safe and makes it nearly impossible for someone to snoop on your network traffic and potentially view your data as you browse the web.
 When you browse data on any network the data is sent out and received in packets and at any point, while it is in transit someone can grab those packets and the containing data and see what it is.
 This Data can include sensitive information and passwords.
 A VPN creates an encrypted connection between your computer and a server managed by the VPN provider, which accesses the internet on your behalf.
 This effectively creates a secure tunnel for your online activities to pass through.
 A VPN also masks your computer’s IP address making it harder for outsiders, including advertisers and your internet service provider (ISP), to track your activity online.

 These days, it’s so easy for people to steal your ID, credit card credentials and your online passwords.
-The problem is, the internet’s worst downside is that criminals can remotely track your online movements from anywhere in the world.
+The problem is, that the internet’s worst downside is that criminals can remotely track your online movements from anywhere in the world.
 You hear about the unfortunate results every day.
 Hackers steal billions of dollars from people just like you every year.
 Criminals steal your tax refunds, they use your home address, tax file number and other stolen information to use your ID to buy things, apply for credit and can even take your home from you.
 Fortunately, you do not have to be an easy target.
 In fact, it’s fairly straightforward to remain anonymous when you’re online by using a Virtual Private Network, or VPN.
 That’s especially important when you’re using public Wi-Fi at places like your local coffee shop or fast-food restaurant.